krivdat/todo-svelte/README.md

 # Todo App for Projects

+Todo web app created for various professional projects.
+Users can create their own projects (groups of todo lists) with tasks.
+Each task can have it's category, responsible person (internal end external), due date and additional note.
+Tasks can be filtered by their status (pending, due today, overdue, completed) or responsible person.
+Each task can be marked as done or permanently deleted.

-Todo app created mainly for construction development projects, but possible to use for other purposes.
-Uses Mongodb database for permanent data storage.
+The app is made with Svelte/SvelteKit and uses MongoDB database for permanent data storage.

 ## Installation & Building